-The record date fixed by the Board of Directors for the determination of stockholders entitled to notice of and to vote at the 2019 Annual Meeting is March 1, 2019 (the Record Date).
-At the close of business on the Record Date, there were 110,349,691 shares of the Company's common stock outstanding and eligible to vote at the Annual Meeting.
+The record date fixed by the Board of Directors for the determination of stockholders entitled to notice of and to vote at the 2020 Annual Meeting is March 3, 2020 (the Record Date).
+At the close of business on the Record Date, there were 107,397,179 shares of the Company's common stock outstanding and eligible to vote at the Annual Meeting.
 At the Annual Meeting, shareholders will be entitled to one vote for each share of common stock owned at the close of business on the Record Date.
-There is no cumulative voting of the company to contact shareholders so as to reach quorum for meetings, in the event of a contested election and in the event comments are included on a proxy/direction card.
+There is no cumulative voting of the common stock.
+Pursuant to a policy adopted by the Board, voting is confidential, with exceptions made to allow the Company to contact shareholders so as to reach quorum for meetings, in the event of a contested election and in the event comments are included on a proxy/direction card.

-The presence at the 2019 Annual Meeting, in person or by proxy, of the holders of a majority of the outstanding shares of common stock entitled to vote at the meeting will constitute a quorum for consideration of the matters expected to be voted on at the meeting.
+The presence at the 2020 Annual Meeting, in person or by proxy, of the holders of a majority of the outstanding shares of common stock entitled to vote at the meeting will constitute a quorum for consideration of the matters expected to be voted on at the meeting.
 Abstentions and broker non-votes will be included in the calculation of the number of the shares present at the meeting for the purposes of determining a quorum.
 "Broker non-votes" means shares held of record by a broker that are not voted on a matter because the broker has not received voting instructions from the beneficial owner of the shares and lacks the authority to vote the shares in its discretion.
 In tabulating the voting results for any particular proposal, shares that constitute broker non-votes are not considered entitled to vote on that proposal and will not affect the outcome of any matter being voted on at the meeting.